podspawnpodspawn

 carol frontend podspawn-carol-frontend running 1 5m 7h55m

-When no sessions exist:
+When no machines exist:

 stop